Determination of Spousal Maintenance in Minnesota

 Ending Spousal Maintenance

-Sometimes the final divorce order specifically outlines an end date of a spouse’s transitional (temporary) spousal maintenance.
-However, consulting an attorney months prior to the expiration of spousal maintenance may be prudent to determine whether there are grounds for modification of spousal maintenance before it expires.
-If the termination of spousal maintenance is not clearly outlined in the final divorce, the paying spouse may need to file a motion with the court to requesting termination of spousal maintenance if:
+A Divorce Decree may provide the duration for spousal maintenance.
+However, consulting an attorney prior to the end date of spousal maintenance is prudent to determine whether modification of spousal maintenance may apply.
+If the termination of spousal maintenance is not clearly outlined in the final divorce, the paying spouse may need to file a motion with the court requesting termination of spousal maintenance if:

-• The recipient co-habits with another partner who shares living expenses
+The recipient co-habits with another partner who shares living expenses, or

-The process of divorce can stir feelings of financial insecurity for both parties, especially when it comes the topic of spousal maintenance (alimony).
-While the concept of spousal maintenance can be reduced to the idea that one spouse makes a monthly payment to the other spouse, the daunting question for both is precisely how much in spousal maintenance may be awarded under Minnesota Law.
-Unlike child support, the State of Minnesota does not provide a specific calculation to determine spousal maintenance.
-Instead, it is up to both spouses to prove their claims for or against spousal maintenance.
-It also requires both spouses to prove the amount requested or the absence of spousal maintenance is appropriate.
+The process of divorce can stir feelings of financial insecurity for both spouses, especially regarding spousal maintenance (alimony).
+The daunting question for both parties involves precisely how much in spousal maintenance may be awarded under Minnesota Law.
+Unlike child support, the State of Minnesota does not provide a specific calculation for spousal maintenance.
+A request for spousal maintenance requires proof of income in relation to expenses along with the standards enjoyed by the parties during the marriage.
+A request to deny spousal maintenance requires proof that spousal maintenance is not affordable or warranted.